-For more information on the features and use of the platform, please refer to the EcoRegistry Registration Platform User Manual, available at www.ecoregistry.io/.
+For more information on the features and use of the platform, please refer to the EcoRegistry User Guide Registry Platform, available at www.ecoregistry.io/documents.

 This platform is responsible for storing and managing user accounts, information provided by users, communications between users, storing the results of the different stages of the certification cycle, and information related to the credits issued.
 EcoRegistry has no influence on the decisions and results of the certification process.